Nadolo stars in Tigers win

 Harry Arundell’s score cut the lead to 26-21, but Tommy Reffell, Nadolo and Chris Ashton’s first Tigers try sealed victory before Cornish’s late reply.

-Leicester have been invincible at Mattioli Woods Welford Road this season with 10 straight league wins, and have now beaten Irish 38 times in the league – more than any other Premiership opponent.
+Leicester has been invincible at Mattioli Woods Welford Road this season with 10 straight league wins, and has now beaten Irish 38 times in the league – more than any other Premiership opponent.

 Janse van Rensburg crashed over for his eighth try of the campaign inside two minutes to cap a fast Irish start, but Tigers were level with their first real possession as Nadolo barged through the Irish defence.

-In other Premiership Rugby matches, Worcester Warriors defeated Exeter Chiefs 35-31, Saracens beat Newcastle Falcons 36-21 and Sale Sharks defeats Gloucester 26-24.
+In other Premiership Rugby matches, Worcester Warriors defeated Exeter Chiefs 35-31, Saracens beat Newcastle Falcons 36-21 and Sale Sharks defeated Gloucester 26-24.

 [Source: BBC]